NCEAS/eml/docs/eml-semantic-annotations-primer.md

 A semantic annotation involves the attachment ("annotation") of semantic metadata to a resource -- which in this context would be an EML element.
 A semantic annotation provides a pointer (HTTP URI) that should resolve (and dereference) to useful descriptions, definitions, or relationships that the annotated resource has, relative to other terms or resources, and do so in a computer-usable way.
 The process of creating semantic annotations may seem tedious, but the payoff is vastly enhanced information discovery and interpretation.
 Semantic annotations will make it easier for others to find and reuse your data (and thus give you credit).

-For  example, if a dataset is annotated as being about "carbon dioxide flux" and another dataset is annotated as being about "CO2 flux" the information system can recognize that these datasets are about equivalent concepts, because this equivalence can be indicated in a "computer-usable" way through the semantic annotation.
+For  example, if a dataset is annotated as being about "carbon dioxide flux" and another dataset is annotated as being about "CO2 flux" the information system can recognize that these datasets are about equivalent concepts, because this equivalence can be indicated in a "computer-usable" way through the semantic annotation-- e.g. by sharing the same HTTP URI for their annotation.
 In another example, if you perform a search for datasets about "litter" (as in "plant litter"), the system will be able to disambiguate the term from the many meanings of "litter" (as in garbage, the grouping of animals born at the same time to the same mother, etc.).
 Yet another example is if you search for datasets about "carbon flux", then datasets about "carbon dioxide flux" can also be returned because "carbon dioxide flux" is considered a type of "carbon flux".

 **Semantic statements must be logically consistent, as they are not simply a set of loosely structured keywords.**
-The examples here should also make clear that inconsistent annotations could have dreadful consequences.
+The examples here should also make clear that inconsistent annotations could create confusion.
 So be careful, and if you have questions, bring them up in your community for feedback.

 ### Semantic triples

-Semantic annotations follow the RDF data model and use a *triple structure* to make statements about a resource.
+Semantic annotations follow the RDF data model and use a *triple structure* to make statements about a *resource* (i.e., an object on the Web).
 A semantic triple is composed of three parts: a **subject**, an **object property or data property (predicate)**, and an **object**.

 ```